-Note: The Date of Withdrawal shall be the earlier of a violation of the Consecutive Absence Rule or the Percentage Absence Rule.
+NOTE: The Date of Withdrawal shall be the earlier of a violation of the Consecutive Absence Rule or the Percentage Absence Rule.

-DATE OF DETERMINATION (DOD)
+Date of Determination (DOD)

-The Date of Determination (DOD) shall be the date the school determined the student would not return to class.
-This is the date used to determine the timeliness of the refund and return to Title IV calculations.
+The Date of Determination (DOD) is the date the school determined the student would not return to class.
+This is the date used to determine the timeliness of the refund.
 The DOD is the earliest of the following three (3) dates:

-- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy; - No later than the fourteenth calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.
+- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy; - No later than the 14th calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.